-The Sample2 is an ionic liquid containing IPMC made of 0.18 mm thick Nafion membrane.
-It is covered by a thin layer of RuO2 powder and 20 nm gold foil electrodes glued to the ionomer with the dilution of Nafion.
+glued to the ionomer with the dilution of Nafion.
 This material is intended to work in air.
-The conductivity of the surface of the gold electrodes of that material is very high, however the poor conductivity of the RuO2 layer between the gold foil and the ionomer causes a high value of W. The large surface area of the RuO2 powder supposedly creates large pseudocapacitance of the IPMC material.
-The ionic liquid used was EMITf and the cations introduced to the polymer were Li+.
+The conductivity of the surface of the gold electrodes of that material is very high; however, the poor conductivity of the $RuO_2$ layer between the gold foil and the ionomer causes a high value of W. The large surface area of the $RuO_2$ powder supposedly creates large pseudocapacitance of the IPMC material.
+The ionic liquid used was 1-ethyl-3-methylimidazolium trifluoromethanesulfonate and the cations introduced to the polymer were EMI+.

-Due to the pure conductivity of the RuO_2 layer between the gold electrode and the ionomer the ionic current inside the ionomer cannot grow fast.
-For that reason the voltage drop along the electrodes is imperceptible and the IPMC has nearly a constant bending radius as depicted in simulations in Figure 13.
+Due to the poor conductivity of the $RuO_2$ layer between the gold electrode and the ionomer the ionic current inside the ionomer cannot grow fast.
+For that reason the voltage drop along the electrodes is imperceptible and the IPMC has nearly a constant bending radius as depicted in simulations in Figure 14.

 As electric current between the electrodes cannot grow, this IPMC is slow.
-It gains its maximal flexure in minutes.
+It gains its maximal flexion in minutes.

-Sample2 bends slowly with an almost uniform bending radius over its full length.
-During the pulse the voltage along the sample is near to the uniform distribution, so that the voltage drop occurs on the conductivity W.
+Sample 2 bends slowly with an almost uniform bending radius over its full length.
+During the pulse the voltage along the sample is distributed nearly uniformly so that the voltage drop occurs on the conductivity W.